luqmansungkar/slate/source/includes/_environment.md

 **The secret key and the validation token in sandbox will be different with the production environment.**

 We won't process any transaction you've made in the sandbox environment.
 Any transaction created will be left at `PENDING` status.
-However, you can ask us to manually trigger the transaction to simulate `DONE` or `WRONG_ACCOUNT_NUMBER` status.
+However, you can ask us to manually trigger the transaction to simulate `DONE` or `CANCELLED` status.
 You can tell us via the in browser chat feature or email me at luqman@flip.id and give us the transaction id you want to trigger.

 If you doesn't have a Big Flip account yet, or just want to try the API without registering, you can use this sample secret key: